Chatper 6. Bayesian Approaches#

 \[ p(X|Y) = \frac{p(Y|X)p(X)}{p(Y)}. \]

-Using Bayes’ theorem, we can convert one conditional probability to the other.
-This simple formula has turned out to be very insightful in the context of sensory processing and learning.
+Bayes’ theorem relates a conditional probability \(p(X|Y)\) to the one in the opposite direction \(p(Y|X)\).
+This simple formula, however, has turned out to be very insightful in the context of sensory processing and learning.

-• The probability of the target \(X\) existing after observing \(y\), \(p(X|Y=y)\) is called the posterior probability.
+• The probability of the state \(X\) after observing \(y\), \(p(X|Y=y)\) is called the posterior probability.

-Bayes’ theorem gives a theoretical basis for the intuition that the posterior probability is proportional to the product of the prior prbability and the likelihood.
+It is intuitive that the posterior probability \(p(X|Y=y)\) is proportional to the product of the prior prbability \(p(X)\) and the likelihood \(p(Y=y|X)\) for oberving \(y\).

 Example: mouse in a bush#

-You are a cat chasing a mouse and heard a rustuling sound from a bush.
-About half of the case a hiding mouse makes a sound, but about 10% of the time you hear rustling just by the wind.
-How would you estimate the probability for a mouse hiding in the bush?
+You know about half of the case a hiding mouse makes a sound, but about 10% of the time you hear sound just by the wind.
+That gives you a sensory observation model:

 \(p(Y \vert X)\)